Looking for an electric guitar tuner? Or perhaps the best acoustic guitar tuner?

 Strobes, however, work by spinning a disk with a strobe pattern backlit by an array of LED lights – when the speed of the disk matches the rate of the flashing lights – the strobe pattern freezes, indicating the pitch is in tune.

-First up we have Guitar Tuna, a very cool looking application which is super responsive and accurate.
+First up we have Guitar Tuna, a super responsive and accurate app that is available for most operating systems.

 This is really handy, as it means you can use it in noisy areas or even during a gig.